underscoreio/essential-scala/src/pages/classes/case-classes.md

 ### Case objects

 A final note.
 If you find yourself defining a case class with no constructor arguments you can instead a define a *case object*.
-A case object is defined just like a case class and has the same default methods as a case class.
+A case object is defined just like a regular singleton object, but has a more meaningful `toString` method and extends the `Product` and `Serializable` traits:

 ~~~ scala
 case object Citizen {